jamestomasino/blog.tomasino.org/content/post/goodbye-phone.md

 I'm not cutting off Sprint just yet.
 I'll be running in Airplane mode with WiFi enabled for the next month or two getting a feel for the rough spots before I go all-in.
 I expect some dropped calls and awkwardness here and there, but for the grand total bill of $45.49/month I think I can deal.

+## Update March 6, 2017

+Well that plan didn't last long.
+Once the Karma arrived I gave the no-phone thing a solid two weeks of trial before I had to abandon the project.
+Why?
+Mobile hotspots do not deliver reliable, fast internet access.
+They may claim to do so, they may have numbers that suggest it's true, but it just doesn't work in practice.
+I was not able to maintain a Skype call or Google Voice on that connection for any length of time.
+Often my coverage would vanish completely in the same location it had worked previously.
+All-in-all, the technology wasn't up to the challenge.

+In case you're wondering, I have since migrated over to Google's Project Fi.
+It's a pretty sweet service which I've been more than happy with.

   [Goodbye Phone]: //blog.tomasino.org/images/goodbye-phone.jpg
     "Goodbye Phone"
   [YourKarma]: //yourkarma.com/invite/james32844